elcarimay/OPIC/Park/Social Issue(공원쓰레기).md

 # I'd like to know about one of the issues parks are facing. what are some problems?
 What can we do to resolve the issue?
 ```
-One of the issues that parks are facing is the problem of littering.
-Unfortunately, many people visit parks
-and leave behind trash, which not only ruins the aesthetic appeal of the park, but also poses a threat to
-the environment and wildlife in the area.
-Littering can also attract pests, such as rats and raccoons,
-which can be dangerous to park visitors.

-To resolve this issue, it is important to encourage park visitors to take responsibility for their trash
-and dispose of it properly.
-This can be done through education and awareness campaigns, such as signs
-that remind visitors to properly dispose of their trash.
-Additionally, park staff can increase the
-frequency of trash pick-up and recycling containers more easily accessible to visitors.
-By working together to address this issue, we can help keep our parks clean and beautiful for visitors.
+One problem that many parks have these days is littering.
+Some people go to the park and leave trash behind.
+This makes the park look dirty and can also be bad for the environment and animals living there.
+Litter can even attract animals like rats or raccoons, which might be dangerous for people visiting the park.

+To fix this problem, I think it's important to help people understand why they should throw their trash away properly.
+For example, parks can put up signs to remind people not to litter.
+Also, park workers can collect trash more often and make sure there are enough trash cans and recycling bins in easy-to-see places.

+If we all try to keep parks clean, they will stay nice and safe for everyone to enjoy.
 ```